smcclatchy/gene-expression-qtl/_episodes/06-map-many-eqtls.md

 pheno_clin$DOwave = factor(pheno_clin$DOwave)
 pheno_clin$diet_days = factor(pheno_clin$DOwave)

-covar = model.matrix(~sex + DOwave + diet_days, data = pheno_clin)
+covar = model.matrix(~sex + DOwave + diet_days, data = pheno_clin)[,-1]
 ~~~
 {: .language-r}

 ### [Performing a genome scan](https://smcclatchy.github.io/mapping/06-perform-genome-scan/)

 Now lets perform the genome scan!
 We are also going to save our qtl results in an `Rdata` file to be used in further lessons.
+We will not perform permutations in this lesson as it will take too long.
+Instead we will use 6, which is the LOD score used in the paper to determine significance.

 ### QTL Scans